Cubic pyramid: Construction and properties

-Related polytopes and honeycombs
+A cubic pyramid has nine vertices, twenty edges, and eighteen faces (which include twelve triangles and six squares).
+It has seven cells, six are square pyramids and one is a cube.
+By the calculation of Euler's characteristic for a four-dimensional polytope, the cubic pyramid is $V - E + F - C = 0$; the letter $V$, $E$, $F$, and $C$ designates the number of vertices, edges, faces, and cells of a cubic pyramid.

-Exactly 8 regular cubic pyramids will fit together around a vertex in four-dimensional space (the apex of each pyramid).
-This construction yields a tesseract with 8 cubical bounding cells, surrounding a central vertex with 16 edge-length long radii.
-The tesseract tessellates 4-dimensional space as the tesseractic honeycomb.
+Exactly eight regular cubic pyramids will fit together around a vertex in four-dimensional space (the apex of each pyramid).
+This construction yields a tesseract with eight cubical bounding cells, surrounding a central vertex with 16 edge-length long radii.
+The tesseract tessellates four-dimensional space as the tesseractic honeycomb.
 The 4-dimensional content of a unit-edge-length tesseract is 1, so the content of the regular cubic pyramid is 1/8.

 The regular 24-cell has cubic pyramids around every vertex.
-Placing 8 cubic pyramids on the cubic bounding cells of a tesseract is Gosset's construction of the 24-cell.
-Thus the 24-cell is constructed from exactly 16 cubic pyramids.
+Placing eight cubic pyramids on the cubic bounding cells of a tesseract is Gosset's construction of the 24-cell.
+Thus, the 24-cell is constructed from exactly 16 cubic pyramids.
 The 24-cell tessellates 4-dimensional space as the 24-cell honeycomb.